abhineet123/MTF/Config/ReadMe.md

 Sum of Conditional Variance (SCV)/Reversed SCV (RSCV)/Localized SCV (LSCV)/Localized RSCV (LRSCV) AMs:
 =====================================================================================================
-	 Parameter:	'scv_use_bspl'
-		Description:
-			use BSpline kernel of order 3 while computing the joint histogram that is used for computing the sum of conditional variance; the Dirac Delta function is used otherwise;

 	 Parameter:	'scv_n_bins'
 		Description:
 			number of bins in the joint histogram